-Chime builds innovative diversity, equity and belonging programme with Momentive
+Chime builds innovative diversity, equity, and belonging program with Momentive

 Learn how Chime builds internal belonging and diversity with nuanced data from Momentive.

-Erica Johnson, Head of Diversity and Belonging at Chime, has one piece of advice for organisations looking to advance diversity, equity, inclusion and belonging: embrace complexity and find the resources that will help you navigate it with confidence.
+Erica Johnson, Head of Diversity and Belonging at Chime, has one piece of advice for organizations looking to advance diversity, equity, inclusion, and belonging: embrace complexity and find the resources that will help you navigate it with confidence.
 For Chime, that resource is unquestionably Momentive.

-“Diversity, equity and belonging are complicated issues, and sometimes organisations shy away from complication,” said Johnson.
+“Diversity, equity, and belonging are complicated issues, and sometimes organizations shy away from complication,” said Johnson.
 “That’s why it goes back to clarity.
 Momentive gave us the clarity to understand where to start building efforts and have a real impact, without diluting the complexity of viewpoints.
 For us, that’s invaluable.”

-Chime is a financial technology company that recognises the importance of empowering people who may have been marginalised within traditional banking.
-But the company’s commitment to equity, inclusion and education isn’t limited to the 8 million customers it serves.
-Chime’s also focused on building internal belonging and diversity in a meaningful and programmatic way, and Johnson relies on Momentive to gather the nuanced and confidential feedback she needs to make it happen.
+Chime is a financial technology company that recognizes the importance of empowering people who may have been marginalized within traditional banking.
+But the company’s commitment to equity, inclusion, and education isn’t limited to the 8 million customers it serves.
+Chime’s also focused on building internal belonging and diversity in a meaningful and programmatic way—and Johnson relies on Momentive to gather the nuanced and confidential feedback she needs to make it happen.

 “It’s one thing to ask whether a person feels engaged in the company culture as a whole, but belonging is a much deeper issue,” explained Johnson.
 “When you start talking about whether there is equity or whether or not the company is in line with an employee’s expectations around diversity, there are a lot of important nuances and factors that must be considered.”